Alicja-Malinowska/Cat-ch3_game/README.md

 * [Bootstrap](https://getbootstrap.com/) - used for the responsive design, collapsable navbar, modals and collapsed text
 * [Visual Studio Code](https://code.visualstudio.com/) - an IDE used to write the code
 * [Git](https://git-scm.com/) - used for version control
-* [Gifler](http://themadcreator.github.io/gifler/) - a libary used to make gifs work on HTML5 Canvas
+* [Gifler](http://themadcreator.github.io/gifler/) - a library used to make gifs work on HTML5 Canvas